hathibelagal-dev/PangeaDevToolsExtension/README.md

 <img src="https://raw.githubusercontent.com/hathibelagal-dev/PangeaDevToolsExtension/main/Screenshot%202024-04-26%20at%2019.57.51.png" width="640"/>

 At this point the extension should be installed.
 You can now open any website and open **Developer Tools**.
-If you scroll horizontally throw the horizontal list of tabs, you should find **Pangea Cloud**.
+If you scroll horizontally through the list of tabs, you should find **Pangea Cloud**.

 <img src="https://raw.githubusercontent.com/hathibelagal-dev/PangeaDevToolsExtension/main/Screenshot%202024-04-26%20at%2020.01.29.png" width="640"/>